tausiq2003/tausiq2003/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on No work.
-Just learning. 😎
+- 🔭 I’m currently working on basic computer science and stuff, soon starting development...
-- 🌱 I’m currently learning everthing.
+- 🌱 I’m currently a student.
-- 👯 I’m looking to collaborate on github with other valuable collaborators.
+- 👯 I’m looking to contribute.
-- 🤔 I’m looking for help with somebody who will teach me everything that I want.
+- 🤔 I’m looking for good codes.
-- 💬 Ask me about nothing😂.
-I am newbie.
-But I want to contribute.
+- 💬 Ask me about Java and Python.
 - 📫 How to reach me: tausiqsamantaray03@gmail.com
-- ⚡ Fun fact: The cat you are seeing in my profile picture.